Victor Lustig: Capture

 When Lustig's mistress, Billy May, learned that he was betraying her for a younger woman, she decided to take revenge and placed an anonymous phone call to the federal authorities.
 On 10 May 1935, Lustig was arrested in New York and charged with counterfeiting.
 Although he openly admitted to his partners' involvement in the operation, he himself feigned ignorance in the matter.
 However, Lustig's refusal to disclose information on a key found in his possession proved to be his undoing, as it was later found to open a locker in the Times Square subway station containing $51,000 in counterfeit bills and the plates with which they had been printed.

-The day before his trial, Lustig managed to escape from the Federal House of Detention, The Tombs, in New York City by faking illness and using a specially made rope to climb out of the building, but he was recaptured 27 days later in Pittsburgh.
-Lustig pleaded guilty at his trial and was sentenced to fifteen years in prison on Alcatraz Island, California for his original charge, with a further five years for his prison escape.
+On 1 September 1935, the day before his trial, Lustig managed to escape from the Federal House of Detention, The Tombs, in New York City by faking illness and using a specially made rope to climb out of the building, but he was recaptured 27 days later in Pittsburgh.
+Lustig pleaded guilty at his trial and on 9 December 1935, he was sentenced to fifteen years in prison on Alcatraz Island, California for his original charge, with a further five years for his prison escape.